crawles/text-analytics-service-example/README.md

 ### Requirements
 * Cloud Foundry

 If you do not have an account on a Cloud Foundry installation you can register for a free trial at [Pivotal Web Services (PWS)](http://run.pivotal.io).

 Download the Cloud Foundry Command Line Interface from the CF management console or [the CF Github repo](https://github.com/cloudfoundry/cli).
 This provides the `cf` command which you will use to interact with a CF installation.

+Alternatively, you can install [PCF Dev](https://github.com/pivotal-cf/pcfdev) to install Cloud Foundry on a single work station.

 ### Deploying the classifier
 #### Jupyter Notebook Microservice